scipion-chem/docs/plugins/chem-gromacs.rst

 1) **Open Gromacs System**: Display the system (without trajectory) using PyMol

 2) **Open MD simulation**: Inspect the system trajectories of the different stages saved using either PyMol (not recommended for long trajectories) or VMD.
+To facilitate the visualization, only the waters closer to the structure (in the first frame) will be shown.

 |